 - Ability to safely, effectively, and efficiently use and maintain common wildland fire hand tools, brush-cutters, leaf blowers, chainsaws, pumps/hose-lays, wildland fire type three, six, and seven engines, ATVs/UTVs, and other standard wildland fire equipment.

-- Demonstrated basic proficiency with email, word processing, and spreadsheet software, and Global Positioning System technology.
+- Demonstrated basic proficiency with Global Positioning System technology.

-- Valid state or international driver’s license and the ability to operate four-wheel drive vehicles while towing a trailer.
+- Valid state or international driver’s license and the ability to drive four-wheel drive vehicles while towing a trailer.

 - Experience and willingness to live in rustic conditions or camp for extended periods.

 - Ability and willingness to travel frequently and on short notice for extended periods.

 - Clean driving record.

 - Faller 2 qualification and ATV/UTV certification preferred.